 - Recurring ear infection

-KABRITA goat milk formula is not suitable for children with a cow milk protein allergy as they might also react to the protein in goat milk.
-Goat milk may be a solution for children with cow milk sensitivity.
+It’s important to know that goat milk-based foods, including baby formula, are not suitable for children with cow milk protein allergy (as they might also react to the protein in goat milk).
+Goat milk-based formula, such as Kabrita Goat Milk Formula, may be an alternative for little ones with mild symptoms related to cow milk consumption.

-Since every child is different, we recommend speaking with your healthcare provider if you are concerned about whether your little one’s symptoms stem from allergy or sensitivity.
+Since every child is different, we recommend speaking with your healthcare provider if you are concerned about whether your little one’s symptoms stem from allergy or sensitivity, and to discuss your feeding options.